-2023 · WHAT ISSUES SHOULD I CONSIDER WITH MY EMPLOYER-PROVIDED BENEFITS?
+2024 · WHAT ISSUES SHOULD I CONSIDER WITH MY EMPLOYER-PROVIDED BENEFITS?

-MEDICAL INSURANCE (CONTINUED) YES NC Consider using HRA and/or FSA funds first.
+MEDICAL INSURANCE (CONTINUED) YES NO DISABILITY INSURANCE (CONTINUED) YES NO Consider using HRA and/or FSA funds first.
 Coordinate the triple tax-savings advantage offered by HSAs with any tax planning opportunities relevant to your financial situation.
-LIFE INSURANCE YES NC Are you considering purchasing additional life insurance coverage through your employer-sponsored plan?
-If so, consider the following: Be mindful of portability issues.
+Be cognizant of the maximum coverage amounts available and whether or not they are adequate for your disability insurance needs.
+See the "What Issues Should I Consider When Purchasing Disability Insurance?" checklist.
+LIFE INSURANCE YES NO > Do you need to evaluate your emergency fund in coordination Are you considering purchasing additional life insurance coverage through your employer-sponsored plan?
+If so, consider the following: with your employer-sponsored disability insurance?
+If so, consider factoring in the duration of your elimination period (waiting period) to the funding of your emergency reserves.
+Be mindful of portability issues.
 If your health changes in the future and/or you leave your job, you may be subject to risk of re-insurability.
 Employer group life insurance policies generally do not require underwriting and can be convenient if your need for insurance is timely or if you have existing health issues.
-Be cognizant of the maximum coverage amounts available and whether or not they are adequate for your life insurance needs.
-Do you need to evaluate the cost of an employer-sponsored policy compared to a personally owned policy?
+Be cognizant of the maximum coverage amounts available and Do you need to review the taxability of your employer- sponsored disability insurance?
+If so, consider how disability benefits associated with employer-paid premiums are fully taxable as income and how that fits in with your personal tax situation.
+A personal disability policy (paid with after-tax premiums) may be appropriate. whether or not they are adequate for your life insurance needs.> Do you need to evaluate the cost of an employer-sponsored OTHER BENEFITS YES NC policy compared to a personally owned policy?
 If so, consider your age and health factors.
 Depending on your underwriting class, a private policy may be less expensive.
 See the "What Issues Should I Consider When Purchasing A Life Insurance Policy?" checklist.
-DISABILITY INSURANCE YES NC Are you considering purchasing additional disability insurance coverage through your employer-sponsored plan?
+Do you need help understanding any ISO, NQSO, or RSU options granted to you?
+If so, consider the following: Review your employer's stock plan, your grant agreement, and any relevant forms used by your employer.
+Review important factors associated with your options (e.g., vesting schedules, tax implications, holding periods, grant dates, DISABILITY INSURANCE YES NO exercise dates, clawback provisions, etc.).
+Are you considering purchasing additional disability insurance coverage through your employer-sponsored plan?
 If so, consider the following: Be mindful of portability issues.
 If your health changes in the future and/or you leave your job, you may be subject to risk of re-insurability.
-Ensure that your group policy's definition of disability is appropriate for your job role and personal needs (e.g., true own-occupation, modified own-occupation, any-occupation, etc.).

-(continue on next column)
+Do you anticipate needing to use other fringe benefits such as student loan assistance, legal, travel, fitness, fertility, parental time off, and mental health counseling?
+If so, consider prioritizing the usage of these benefits.
+Review the details of these benefits, and ensure that you leverage them to their full extent before paying for these services on your own.
+Ensure that your group policy's definition of disability is appropriate for your job role and personal needs (e.g., true own-occupation, modified own-occupation, any-occupation, etc.). (continue on next column) Are there any state-specific issues to consider?
+If so, consider how any state-specific rules may affect your situation when using your benefits.